-- Community Forum: Held on November 1, 2018, more than 50 residents attended.
+- 1. Community Forum: Held on November 1, 2018, more than 50 residents attended.
 Attendees were provided a brief project overview and given the opportunity to provide oral or written responses to prompting questions regarding goals in the areas of Municipal Needs, the Cabin, Education, Wildlife, Water Quality, and Recreation.
-(See Appendix B for BCRF Visioning Session - Summary of Public Comments.) - 2.
+(See Appendix B for BCRF Visioning Session Summary of Public Comments.) - 2.
 Community Survey: In conjunction with the Community Forum, during the fall/winter of 2018 a survey form was mailed to all residents and property owners.
 The purpose of the survey was to obtain feedback on public uses and goals for the BRCF.
 A total of 204 community members responded to a survey.
-(See Appendix C for BRCF Public Survey Summary of Responses). - 3.
-Public Programs: Sponsored by SELT and MMRG, five public programs/field trips took place in 2018, and four in 2019.
+(See Appendix C for BRCF Public Survey - Summary of Responses).

+3. Public Programs: Sponsored by SELT and MMRG, five public programs/field trips took place in 2018, and four in 2019, prior to the land being acquired by SELT.
 This included spring/summer songbird field trips and fall hawk watch.
 In July 2019 there was a grand opening celebration with more than 200 attendees!).
-A schedule is currently being developed for 2020/2021.
-(See Appendix D for a list of past Public Programs at BRCF).
+(See Appendix D for a list of past and planned Public Programs at BRCF).